chipsalliance/t1/readme.md

 We use [spike](https://github.com/riscv/riscv-isa-sim) for reference model.
 In nix development shell, run with `mill -i tests.smoketest.run` for a single test.
 The simulator record events of vector register file and memory load store to perform online difftest.
-The simulator use spike to emulate the RISC-V core, which means this vector generator doesn't provide a hart implmentation.
+The simulator use spike to emulate the RISC-V core, which means this vector generator doesn't provide a hart implementation.

 ## Patches
 <!-- BEGIN-PATCH -->